The university is committed to ongoing, focused measurement and assessment of activities in support of the plan.

 Progress by Priority Area

 Reaching our five-year goals is not something that will happen overnight.
 It requires multi-level change within our institution and the continued commitment from the entire university community.
 Each tactic implemented within the different priority areas includes its own metrics and indicators of progress.
-The pages below highlight some measures from Year 1 of the plan that show we are making progress toward our high-level goals.
+The pages below highlight some measures from the plan that show we are making progress toward our high-level goals.

 Wreath of Laurel Icon